anushkakda/durablefunction/durablewithsuborchestrations/README.md

 - Here we can directly call another Orchestration function from one using the **CallSubOrchestratorAsync** method

-- In this example, I used the same default orchestion functions and the called the Function2 orchestrator in Function1
+- In this example, I used the same default orchestration functions and then called the Function2 orchestrator in Function1.

 <br />